 “Judged more strictly”?
 Yikes!

 But I take great consolation in knowing that if God called me, He will equip me.
-Just as He did with Jeremiah — The Lord reached out His hand, then He touched my mouth and said, “I am giving you the words to say” (Jer.
-1:8) — I know He will do for me.
+Just as He did with Jeremiah—The Lord reached out His hand, then He touched my mouth and said, “I am giving you the words to say” (Jeremiah 1:8)—I know He will do for me.

 I also draw great confidence in knowing the Holy Spirit is helping me.
-Check out Francois Fénelon:
+Check out these words from Francois Fénelon:

 Then A.B.
 Simpson shares this encouraging story of the Holy Spirit’s help: